 Established in 1904, BESA has a proud heritage and has been known by several names throughout its history, most notably as the Heating and Ventilating Contractors’ Association (HVCA).
 Now operating as BESA, their primary focus is to support and serve their members active in the design, installation, commissioning, maintenance, control and management of engineering systems and services in buildings.

 BESA publishes DW154, the UK standard for plastic ductwork fabrication and installation.
-The committee which wrote that standard was chaired by Graham Handley, Roperhurst’s founder.
+The technical committee which wrote that standard was chaired by Graham Handley, Roperhurst’s founder.

 Roperhurst are one of only a handful of plastic ductwork specialists who are also members of BESA, and are regularly audited for quality and compliance by BESCA.
 Acting as a UKAS accredited body as part of the wider BESA Group, BESCA aims to help businesses and individuals within the UK to meet industry standards, ensuring compliance and promoting best practice within the building engineering services industry.